dc: How would you describe sensory work?

 dc: So what drew you to this work?

 Olivia: As an Occupational Therapist (OT) I was very drawn to mental health.
 In one of my earliest jobs I became really passionate about preventative work and empowerment on an individual basis.
 I’m passionate about giving people the skills so they can make things better for themselves rather than me doing something for them.
-I want to share something sustainable so that when I’m not around, they can regulate themselves and manage distress.
+I want to share something sustainable so that when I’m not around, they can regulate themselves and manage their own distress.

 It’s like setting up the building blocks to help manage whatever is thrown at you.
 They’ll be able to use different things to regulate themselves, so they’re not reliant on services, they’re not reliant on workers, they’re not even reliant on other people necessarily.
 They can try these strategies for themselves.
 Through my work I’ve heard people say, “I need to call this person when I’m distressed” and I would ask, What if that person wasn’t available.
 That’s a great strategy, but what else can you do to soothe yourself?”